 Causes Of Miscarriage

 Miscarriage usually occurs once, and most women easily conceive after it.
-A study reveals that less than 5% women have two consecutive miscarriages, and only 1% women have three or more consecutive miscarriages.
-It means that there is a good 75% chance of carrying another pregnancy to term.
-After three miscarriages, there are still 65% chances of having a healthy pregnancy.
+The likelihood of having recurrent miscarriages is low.
+According to American College of Obstetricians and Gynecologists, around 5% women have two or more consecutive miscarriages, and only 1% women have three or more consecutive miscarriages.
+It means that there is a good chance of women carrying another pregnancy to term.
+After three miscarriages, there are 60% to 80% chances of having a healthy pregnancy (4).